Project Vittorio Emanuele II

 Vittorio Emanuele II, code name VES, is the second rocketry project undertaken by the team.

 The project is named after the first King of Italy, born in Turin in 1820.
-Vittorio Emanuele II, although already King of Sardinia and Piedmont, fought tirelessly for a united Italy.
+Vittorio Emanuele II, who, although already King of Sardinia and Piedmont, fought tirelessly for a united Italy.

 His unwavering determination to never settle for mere accomplishments and always strive for greater heights serves as an inspiration for the second rocket of the Founding Fathers series.